CYX22222003/ProjectKorolev/README.md

 #### 4. Insight Generation
-- **Predictive Insights**: Predict potential based on the session documents.
+- **Trend Insights**: Analyze multiple documents for a specific patients.
-    - **Risk Flags**: Identify warning signs that may need immediate attention, such as signs of relapse or worsening symptoms.
+- **Thematic analysis**: Analyze patients data based on a specific theme such as family issues.
-    - *current progress*: Mental health practitioners are able to download the sentimental analysis reports generated from AI.
+- *current progress*: Mental health practitioners are able to download the sentimental analysis reports and session summaries generated from AI.
 We are working on improving the quality of the sentimental analysis generated.
+We are also working on enabling the GenAI to analyse multiple doucments related to a user

 #### 5. Actionable Recommendations
 - **Treatment Suggestions**: Provide evidence-based recommendations for next steps in treatment including potential therapy adjustments based on mental health practitioners' notes on mode of therapy.